complete-dope/codex/content/posts/Python-hackable.md

 `os.path.abspath(__file__)` : this list the current path of file that we are on / scripting on `os.path.dirname(str)` : for whatever string path file defined we list the directory name for the same `os.path.getsize(path)` : outputs the byte count for that file
+`os.path.isfile(path)` : this outputs bool value of whether this is a True or False `os.path.isdir(path)` : directory path , outputs bool value whether this is true or false `os.path.exists(path)` : bool , tells if this path exists or not

 common error that are often repeated :